Revolution of Jobs: Law of 13 July 1879

-On July 14 and 15, 1879, the Waddington cabinet issued decrees to appoint 10 State Councillors, 5 masters of requests, and two first-class auditors to newly created positions; retire seven councilors; dismiss two councilors and six masters of requests—including Baron de Baulny, the rapporteur of the communal schools’ case—and finally proceed with promotions.
+On 14 and 15 July 1879, the Waddington cabinet issued decrees to appoint 10 State Councillors, 5 masters of requests, and two first-class auditors to newly created positions; retire seven councilors; dismiss two councilors and six masters of requests—including Baron de Baulny, the rapporteur of the communal schools’ case—and finally proceed with promotions.
 The twelve State Councillors who remain in office are three republican councilors (Auguste Gougeard, Abel Berger, and Albert Decrais), appointed in March 1879 to replace the resigning members; five conservatives still protected by the 1875 law (Emmanuel François Camus du Martroy, (Note: President of the Litigation Section.)
 The affected State Councillors are as follows: Auguste Silvy, Auguste Henri Fernand de Montesquiou-Fézensac, Charles Tranchant, and Hippolyte Perret.
 Additionally, four councilors whose expertise is deemed indispensable—Léon Aucoc, (Note: President of the public works section.)
 Victor Groualle, (Note: President of the interior section.)
 Eugène Goussard, (Note: President of the finance section.) and General Louis Dieudonné Gaillard—are also affected.

 The Marquis Anatole de Ségur, State Councillor retired in July 1879 at the age of 56.